AssignPrimeIdentity/manifest/README.md

  loop(10000) => π(10000) - (10th)th - 10th = 1229 - 109 - 29 = 1091
  loop(100000) => π(100000) - ((10th)th)th - (10th)th = 9592 - 599 - 109 = 8884
 ```

+This 19 has a configuration of π(10) i.e. 4 primes of 2, 3, 5, 7.
+Here we come to the detail of 168 and 618 that act as the 1st grammar when we come to the upper scheme.
+So it will form back to the begining stage with different form of input but its process will be the same algorithm.

+## Ratio of Total Lexer vs Parser

 By the next loop (1000x1000) the above 10143 will lead to 618=1000/Φ = 1000x1000/1618.
 So [the next target](https://github.com/chetabahana/chetabahana.github.io/discussions/categories/announcements) we will discuss about 1000/Φ = 618 = 619-1 = 114th prime - 1 as a lexer and parser shown below: